cascadiajs/cascadiajs-2022/src/views/content/trainings.md

 ---
 Level up your skills with hands-on training from industry experts!

-These training workshop **_do not_** come with a conference tickets, so please make sure to purchase a separate ticket to any training workshop that you'd like to attend after the conference.
+These training workshops **_are not** included in your conference ticket, so please make sure to purchase a separate ticket to any training workshop that you'd like to attend after the conference.

 ### Build a TypeScript Project From Scratch